Wednesday, December 9, 2009

 5Ps' of the Lord's Prayer

-What follows is an attempt at 'structuring' the Lord's Prayer.
-I'm assuming since Jesus taught us to pray thus, it would reflect what God Himself 'looks for' in a prayer (content-wise, at least).
+What follows is the 'structure' of the Lord's Prayer shared at a recent Adult Cathecism class.
+Assuming Jesus taught us to pray thus, it would reflect what God Himself 'looks for' in a prayer (content-wise, at least).
 I'll also assume the prayer should reflect a sense of priority, completeness and cogency.
 So here goes:

 1. Praise - all due reverence and honour; without privileging any particular 'form' of worship / adoration / practice, it's pertinent that hallowing God's name is a supreme priority